-- What is a hazardous waste, a non-hazardous liquid waste called liquid industrial by-product, and a universal waste.
+- What constitutes a hazardous waste, a non-hazardous liquid waste (called liquid industrial by-product), and a universal waste.

-- How to determine if a site is a very small quantity generator (VSQG, formerly CESQG) of hazardous waste subject to less regulation than larger hazardous waste generators.
+- How to determine if a site is a very small quantity generator (VSQG) of hazardous waste subject to less regulation than larger hazardous waste generators.

 - What a generator must do to meet the VSQG exemption and be subject to less regulation than larger hazardous waste generators.

-- How VSQG hazardous waste and non-hazardous liquids (liquid industrial by-product) must be handled, transported and recycled or
+- How VSQG hazardous waste and liquid industrial by-product must be handled, transported and recycled or disposed.

 - What the inspector looks for during a hazardous waste and liquid industrial by-product generator inspection.